icub-tech-iit/documentation/docs/icub-ergocub_ros2/index.md

 ### Modules description

 `controlBoard_nws_ros2` is the controlBoard network wrapper server for ROS 2.
-As per the `controlBoard_nws_yarp`, this device can be used to publish the joint position information on ROS 2 topics instead of YARP ports.
-The device uses the [yarpDeviceParamParserGenerator](https://yarp.it/latest/group__yarpDeviceParamParserGenerator.html) and [here](https://yarp.it/latest/classControlBoard__nws__ros2__ParamsParser.html) there is the list of the required parameters.
+As per the `controlBoard_nws_yarp`, this device publishes the joint position information on ROS 2 topics instead of YARP ports.
+The device uses the [yarpDeviceParamParserGenerator](https://yarp.it/latest/group__yarpDeviceParamParserGenerator.html) with its list of [required parameters](https://yarp.it/latest/classControlBoard__nws__ros2__ParamsParser.html).

 ### Using `controlBoard_nws_ros2`